bhardwajvinay004/Restful-APIs-using-Flask-and-SQLite/readme.md

 Run `python app.py` for a running the dev server.
 Navigate to `http://localhost:5000/`.
 The app will automatically reload if you change any of the source files.

-## Create Schema adn Insert JSON data
+## Create Schema and Insert JSON data

 To clean the SQLIte database, create a fresh schema and insert the JSON dump data; run `python jsonToSqlite.py`.
 This is create the fresh DB tables and insert the initial IMDB data.